 Here are what we believe to be the top 5 things to look for when buying hearing aids.

-1. Understand the technology that drives down the cost of hearing aids.
+1. Technology drives down the cost of hearing aids.

 Hearing aids require a good quality DSP (also known as a Digital Signal Processor).
 This is the technology inside the hearing aid that converts incoming sounds, which allows you to hear what is going on.
 It’s the most crucial part of the hearing aid.
 Luckily, innovation has transformed the way a quality DSP has been manufactured, which can help to decrease the cost without compromising quality.

-2. Ensure that there is a money back guarantee and test the hearing aid yourself.
+2. Ensure that there is a money back guarantee.

 A money back guarantee can be a good sign of quality: It shows that the brand believes in the quality of their product.
 You can test the quality of your hearing aid yourself by experiencing how it feels and works for you.